mdmtk/docs/edge/source/guide/csp/audiovoluimgr.md

 	</tr>
   <tr>
     <td>Do nothing</td>
-    <td>""</td>
+    <td>"0"</td>
-	<td>This value will cause no change to the currently selected Audio Profile or the volume levels of any Audio Streams.</td>
+	<td>This value (or the absence of this parm from the XML) will cause no change to the currently selected Audio Profile or the volume levels of any Audio Streams.</td>
   </tr>
   <tr>
     <td>Set an Audio UI Profile as the current Profile</td>